Bed Wetting (Enuresis) and hypnotherapy / NLP / EMDR

 Bill Frost: Changing States, hypnotherapy, EMDR and NLP online via Zoom and in High Wycombe

-Enuresis - the medical name for bedwetting - is the involuntary passing of urine and the most common form of bedwetting among children is nocturnal enuresis, ie that which occurs at night.
+Enuresis, the medical term for bedwetting, is the involuntary passing of urine and the most common form of bedwetting among children is nocturnal enuresis, ie that which occurs at night.

 Why do children wet the bed?